Tips for Taps Blog

 There is a widespread perception that bottled water is ‘pure’ and free of contaminants, due in part to misleading marketing, which compounds pre-existing distrust in tap water quality.
 [1-3] While concern about municipal water supplies is warranted given nationwide exposures to toxic chemicals like PFAS and lead, there is inadequate scientific evidence to suggest that bottled water is always a superior alternative.

-It is not widely understood that bottled water is regulated less stringently than tap water, nor that a significant fraction of bottled water sold is effectively tap water taken from municipal sources, sometimes with additional treatment, but not always.
-[3-5] Various studies have shown bottled water to contain a wide range of contaminants, including bacteria, heavy metals including lead and antimony, volatile and semi-volatile organic contaminants, disinfection by-products, radiological elements, and various PFAS compounds, among many others.
-[6-11]
+It is not widely understood that bottled water is regulated less stringently than tap water in certain respects, nor that a significant fraction of bottled water sold is effectively tap water taken from municipal sources, typically with additional treatment.
+[3-5] Various studies have shown cases where bottled water contained a wide range of contaminants, including bacteria, heavy metals including lead and antimony, arsenic, volatile and semi-volatile organic contaminants, disinfection by-products, radiological elements, and various PFAS compounds, among many others.
+[6-13]

 To better understand the bottled water industry, it is important to take a look at the regulations that govern it.